 The Trapholt Museum in Kolding is one of the art highlights of the Jutland Peninsula and Southern Denmark.
 It is a pleasant contrast to the historic sights in Ribe, Denmark’s oldest town, and complements the Mennesket ved Havet sculptures in Esjberg at the opposite Atlantic side of the Peninsula.

 Modern art is very popular in Denmark with several famous large museums.
-The most lauded is Louisiana to the north of Copenhagen while Arken is to the west of the Danish capital.
+The most lauded is Louisiana to the north of Copenhagen while Arken is to the west of the Danish capital, while the Statens Museum for Kunst (SMK — national gallery) in Copenhagen also has a large collection of especially Danish modern art.
 ARos with its rainbow ring on the roof and large Boy statue in Aarhus and Kunsten in Aalborg are also worth seeing.